beezwax/fmslogs/README.md

 The version of regex expressions used is similar to Perl's regex (often called PCRE), but is specific to Python.

+### -h, --head
+Display the start of the specified log files instead of its end (tail).

 ### -H, --headers-off
 Disable the printing of any log column headers the command may use, and don't skip any column headers present in the log files.